 Introductions and First Dance: In my opinion wedding party Introductions set the tone for the reception, a good wedding DJ will get the crowd energized and in the mood to celebrate your special day with you.
-I also believe the couple should take advantage of this by going right into the first dance immediately followed by the parents dance(s) and best man/maid of honor speeches.
+I also believe the couple should take advantage of this energy and go directly into the first dance and immediately followed up by the parent dance(s).

-Now its time for dinner: After cocktails, formalities and a half hour of dancing, your guests are probably hungry and this is the perfect time to eat and socialize.
+Now its time for dinner: After cocktails, Intros, formal dances, and a half hour of open dancing, your guests are probably hungry, this also allows your guests to socialize.
 Dinner should be no longer than an hour and 15 minutes, that "should" be more than enough time for the venue to get people fed.
 Since your guests are seated, this is a great time for any speeches and/or remarks from member of the wedding party or family.